 • Ended her first Barcelona season with victory in a memorable title decider against Athletic Club played in front of 25,000 fans at San Mamés, and scored a superb solo goal in the Copa de la Reina final win against Zaragoza to capture headlines nationwide.

-• Named among the captain's group at the club in 2018 and by 2019/20, with Vicky Losada injured then generally not among the starters, Putellas became the regular armband-wearer.
+• Named among the captain's group at the club in 2018, though by 2019/20 she became the regular armband-wearer, with Vicky Losada injured and then often not among the starters.

-• On 7 September 2019, Alexia scored the first goal at the new Estadi Johan Cruyff in a 5-1 win against Tacón (the future Real Madrid).
-That season she passed 300 club appearances and was voted the Spanish league's player of the year.
+• On 7 September 2019, Putellas scored the first goal at the new Estadi Johan Cruyff in a 5-1 win against Tacón (the future Real Madrid).
+That season, she passed 300 club appearances and was voted the Spanish league's player of the year.

-• Alexia made more history on 6 January 2021 when she became the first woman to score a competitive goal at Camp Nou in a league game against her former club Espanyol.
+• Putellas made more history on 6 January 2021 when she became the first woman to score a competitive goal at the Camp Nou in a league game against her former club Espanyol.

-• Barcelona also did the domestic double and Alexia ended the season with 26 goals including two in the Copa de la Reina final against another former side, Levante.
+• Barcelona also did the domestic double and Putellas ended the season with 26 goals, including two in the Copa de la Reina final against another former side, Levante.
 She was named final MVP for the third time in her career.

-• Alexia's awards for 2020/21 included a place in the UEFA Women's Champions League Squad of the Season, being named UEFA Women's Champions League Midfielder of the Season and becoming the first player from Spain to be honoured as UEFA Women's Player of the Year, FIFA Best Women's Player and Ballon d'Or Feminin winner (a treble never before achieved)
+• Putellas's awards for 2020/21 included a place in the UEFA Women's Champions League Squad of the Season, being named UEFA Women's Champions League Midfielder of the Season and becoming the first player from Spain to be honoured as UEFA Women's Player of the Year, FIFA Best Women's Player and Ballon d'Or Féminin winner (a treble never before achieved).

 • Barcelona merely won a domestic double (and the Spanish Super Cup) in 2021/22, losing the UEFA Women's Champions League final to Lyon.
-But Alexia, who struck in that Turin final and also in both the Camp Nou games earlier in that competition where Barcelona attracted 90,000+ crowds, had her most prolific season yet in front of goal with 34 in all competitive games, including a UEFA Women's Champions League-leading 11.
+But Putellas, who struck in that Turin final, enjoyed her most prolific season yet in front of goal with 34 strikes in all competitive games, including a UEFA Women's Champions League-leading 11.
 Those feats in Europe helped her snare the Player of the Tournament award.

 • First capped at youth level aged 15, Putellas was part of the Spain sides that won the UEFA European Women's Under-17 Championship titles in 2010 and 2011, also helping her nation claim 2010 FIFA U-17 Women's World Cup bronze.